jadwigo/SimpleForms/README.md

 Each form has a name, which is used to insert the correct form in your templates.
 For example, if you've named your form `myformname`, as in the example above, you can insert the form in your templates using `{{ simpleform('myformname') }}`.
 Use the `recipient_email` and `recipient_name` fields to set the recipients of the emails.
-Alternatively, to set a number of recipient emails (or CC/BCC recipients), create a list of 'email' and 'name' sets like in above example under 'recipients', 'recipients_cc', and/or 'recipients_bcc'; a list of recipients will override a single recipient.
+Alternatively, to set a number of recipient emails (or CC/BCC recipients), create a list of `email` and `name` sets like in above example under `recipients`, `recipients_cc`, and/or `recipients_bcc`; a list of recipients will override a single recipient.
 Use the `mail_subject` value to set the subject of the confirmation emails.
 The optional `button_text` can be used to override the global setting for the text on the 'send' button.